• Skip to primary navigation

 Make sure you get the extra firm tofu.

-The bowl will still work with the firm stuff (I have tried it out), but the texture is so much better with extra firm, trust me.
+The recipe will still work with the firm stuff (I have tried it out), but the texture is so much better with extra firm, trust me.

 It is IMPORTANT that you use a potato masher or a whisk in this recipe to get the right texture on the tofu.